SF-WDI-LABS/testing-with-rspec/README.md

 ## rspec-rails

 RSpec is a testing gem for Ruby.
-It helps us write tests that sound like user stories or planning comments ("This method does..."). <a href"https://github.com/rspec/rspec-rails" target="_blank">rspec-rails</a> is a testing framework specifically for Rails.
+It helps us write tests that sound like user stories or planning comments ("describe add; it ... "). [rspec-rails](https://github.com/rspec/rspec-rails) is a testing framework specifically for Rails.
 We'll use rspec-rails to test our models and controllers.

-rspec-rails helps us implement the four-phase testing methodology (with setup, exercise, verify, and tear down steps).
+rspec-rails helps us implement a four-phase testing methodology (with setup, exercise, verify, and tear down steps).
 Here's what a simple rspec-rails test might look like:

 ```ruby
 #